Furnace Troubleshooting: What Clicking Noises Mean

 4. Malfunctioning Start Capacitor

 A start capacitor supplies the energy needed for the fan in your furnace to start.
 When a start capacitor becomes too fatigued, it can’t supply enough energy to start the fan and instead makes a clicking sound.
+If you have an electric furnace, then there is no danger of a gas leak, and the clicking may be caused by other electrical components, including the start capacitor, that need repair or replacement.

 When a furnace starts making a clicking noise due to a defective start capacitor, the issue is a straightforward fix for a skilled professional.
 To avoid a gas leak or other issues, do not attempt to fix this component in your heating system without a licensed HVAC technician.